-They also point to the fact that physicians rarely link diacetyl exposure with the detected disease, treating their patients for what they consider to be a simple asthma.
+They also point to the fact that physicians rarely link diacetyl exposure with the detected disease, treating their patients for what they consider to be a simple shortness of breath or asthma.

 In 2000, eight cases of irreversible respiratory disease were reported by the Centers for Disease Control and Prevention (CDC).

-The eight affected people worked at a popcorn factory in Missouri.
-The eight suffered from obliterative bronchiolitis, very quickly named "popcorn lung".
+The eight affected people were workers at a popcorn factory in Missouri.
+The eight suffered from a lung disease, obliterative bronchiolitis, very quickly named "popcorn lung".

-Subsequently, other cases of this same disease have been found in various industries, including those using flavorings.
+Subsequently, other cases of this same lung disease have been found in workers of various industries, including those using flavorings.

-By dint of lawsuits brought by people affected by this occupational disease, this chemical was supervised by the health authorities and the order was given to remove diacetyl, especially in the manufacture of popcorn.
+By dint of lawsuits brought by people affected by this occupational disease, this chemical was supervised by the public health authorities (fda) and the order was given to remove diacetyl, especially in popcorn factory.

-By deepening the research, the scientists could not reach a definitive conclusion on the incidence of diacetyl on this respiratory disease because if some patients actually had bronchiolitis obliterans, others escaped this sinister diagnosis.
+By deepening the research, the scientists could not reach a definitive conclusion on the incidence of diacetyl on popcorn lung because if some patients actually had bronchiolitis obliterans, others escaped this sinister diagnosis.

 Especially since the disorders reported by some were closer to the chronic obstructive pulmonary disease (COPD), a mixture of emphysema and chronic bronchitis that develops in the long term, that obstructive bronchiolitis (BO), which is a sudden illness.

 Note that conventional cigarettes produce a significant level of diacetyl.